 When a person is infected with Mycobacterium tuberculosis, they are unlikely to display any immediate symptoms.
 Patients with a healthy immune system, good nutrition and clean air are often able to overcome the disease.
 Even without treatment, approximately 20% of those who contract the disease can make a full recovery.

-Wealthy tuberculosis sufferers could afford to travel in search of sunny and mild climates, whereas poorer people had to look after their own ill consumptive family.
-Often in dark, unventilated, closed rooms, they sealed their own fate to die of the same disease a few years later.
+Wealthy tuberculosis sufferers could afford to travel in search of sunny and mild climates.
+Poorer people had to look after their own ill consumptive family.
+Often in dark, unventilated rooms, they sealed their own fate to die of the same disease a few years later.

 Although M. tuberculosis is contagious, it’s not easy to catch.
 It is spread through the air when people with active TB in their lungs cough, spit, speak or sneeze.
 Each action can expel infectious aerosol droplets, 0.5 to 5.0 µm in diameter.
 A single sneeze can release up to 40,000 droplets, each one of which may transmit the disease.